edheltzel/dotfiles/README.md

 This is my personal configuration (.dotfiles) for macOS that involves web development and devops which are deployed using [GNU Stow](https://www.gnu.org/software/stow/).
 There are also files for provisioning a new machine and setting up my environment.

 ## So what's next?

-Zach Holman wrote a great article on [dotfiles](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) and how they are meant to be forked.
+Zach Holman wrote a great article about [dotfiles](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) and how they are meant to be forked.
 I agree with this to a point...
 I'm more of a fan of the idea that you should take what you like and leave the rest, since dotfiles are highly personalized, and built over time so what works for me probably wont't work for you, but take inspiration all you want and make it your own.

-Again, this is **my personal setup** so use at your own risk if you choose to use it.
+Again, this is My personal setup – _**So proceed with caution, and use at your own risk**_.

 ## ⚙️ Usage and the Install